benjamin-maynard/ios-usage-prometheus-exporter/README.md

 7. Open Instagram
 8. Validate success by running the `ios_app_open_total` Prometheus Query

+### Limitations
+* iOS 13 does not allow you to get the name of the application as a variable which can be used in a HTTP Request.
+Consequently you need to create a trigger for each application (or group of applications) that you wish to track.

 ## Deployment and Configuration

-ios-usage-prometheus-exporter is designed to be deployed in Kubernetes,
+ios-usage-prometheus-exporter is designed to be deployed in Kubernetes.

+You do not need to build this container, it is available in the maynard-io-public Google Container Repository: [gcr.io/maynard-io-public/ios-usage-prometheus-exporter](https://gcr.io/maynard-io-public/ios-usage-prometheus-exporter)

 The API Webserver Port (defined by the `WEBSERVER_PORT` environment variable) should be exposed externally so that your iOS device can make API calls based on your defined triggers.
 It is strongly recommended that expose ios-usage-prometheus-exporter using HTTPS.
 SSL/TLS should be configured on your Load Balancer (or ingress if using something like ingress-nginx).